brikteknologier/seraph-resource/README.md

 \*\**note - params are prefixed with an underscore to prevent conflict with model types*

+## middleware groups

+Resource groups each of the actions into middleware groups to make it easier for you to apply targeted middleware for actions.
+For more information on how the groups work, see the [docs in controller](https://github.com/brikteknologier/controller#groups).

+* `'accessors'` actions that will return some data from the database
+* `'mutators'` actions that will change some data in the database
+* `'relationships'` actions that will work with relationships
+* `'properties'` actions that will work with individual properties

 ## express param

 Each resource has a `param` property which can be used to resolve instances of